evergreen-ci/evergreen/docs/Containers/Container-Tasks.md

 ### Host.create

 Using our [host.create](https://docs.devprod.prod.corp.mongodb.com/evergreen/Project-Configuration/Project-Commands#hostcreate)
-command will be unsupported for container tasks, as connecting to spawned hosts via SSH from a container will not be supported.
+command will be unsupported for container tasks.

-Similarly, usage of the command with the `docker` provider, or otherwise spawning additional containers from within a container task will be unsupported for the time being.
+### Spawning Additional Containers
-This functionality is a feature we are looking to support in the future, and researching as part of [EVG-20339](https://jira.mongodb.org/browse/EVG-20339).
+The ability to start additional containers to run alongside your task from within the task is a feature we are looking to support in the future, and researching as part of [EVG-20339](https://jira.mongodb.org/browse/EVG-20339).